OpenHardwarellc/.github/profile/README.md

 **Open, high-speed hardware.
 Built with Love.
 Powered by community.**

-LibreHard is an open-source hardware initiative focused on designing high-speed enterprise hardware.
+OpenHardware is an open-source hardware initiative focused on designing high-speed enterprise hardware.
 The hardware is designed using full custom tools.

 We build not just hardware — but an ecosystem around transparency, collaboration, and innovation.